sampoder/bart/README.md

 This was because the laser cutter / engraver is stronger in the centre.
 Going forward, I did my future engraving from the centre of the bed.

 So now I had the shell of it!
+I hot-glued all the pieces together to make the full train.
 Next step was wiring, here's what the circuit looked like:

 <img width="600" alt="Screenshot 2025-02-21 at 6 46 00 PM" src="https://github.com/user-attachments/assets/236564f9-3857-4f54-9d41-047e129eee6a" />